LaySoft/ecc_phgp/README.md

 eccphp
 ======

 Simple elliptic curve cryptography in PHP, uses NIST's recommended curve P-521.

+Requirements:

+PHP 5.1.2+ (or earlier with Hash extension)
+GMP extension

-The crypt uses EC-ElGamal, the sign uses ECDSA algorithms.
+The crypt works with EC-ElGamal, the sign works with ECDSA algorithms.

 Commands: